Who should get tested for COVID-19?

 When a person is diagnosed with COVID-19, it is very important for JCPH to quickly identify any individuals who have come in close contact with that person.
 This allows us to let that person know they could have been exposed to the virus, so they can also take steps to protect their own health and the health of their loved ones.

 Following your positive diagnosis, an employee from JCPH will call you to check-in on your health, discuss who you’ve been in contact with and ask you to stay at home to self-isolate.
 We will also reach out to close contacts who could have been exposed, and ask them to monitor their symptoms and self-quarantine.
 We will never disclose your name to those close contacts.
 Please answer our call to help us slow transmission.
+(Note: Through a partnership with CDPHE, Connect for Health Colorado® is also supporting calls for COVID-19 testing and containment results).

 - Check out this fact sheet for more information about exposure notification (contact tracing).